readthedocs/blog/ads-with-uniregistry.rst

 The Story behind the story
 --------------------------

 Uniregistry was founded by Frank Schilling.
-They are the fastest growing registrar on the planet, driven by Frank, who is is the best-known individual on the planet when it comes to domain registration.
+They are the fastest growing registrar on the planet, driven by Frank, who is the best-known individual on the planet when it comes to domain registration.
 Under his direction, they have grown to be the operator of 25 new gTLDs, with more than 3.5 million domains under management.

 As part of this sponsorship, Frank said, “I have a deep level of respect and love for this industry.
 I want nothing more than to grow a sustainable and dynamic business that empowers future generations of entrepreneurs, domain name investors, online businesses, and individual users around the world.
 The ultimate goal of Uniregistry is to make getting online easy.
 I believe we’re improving that experience each day.
 We are helping our customers unlock the tremendous power of their domains.”